ibm-cloud-docs/containers/cs_network_planning.md

 |NLB v2.0|DSR load balancing that exposes the app with a private IP address|Expose an app that might receive high levels of traffic to a private network with an IP address.|<ol><li>Complete the [prerequisites](/docs/containers?topic=containers-loadbalancer-v2#ipvs_provision).</li><li>Create a private NLB 2.0 in a [single-](/docs/containers?topic=containers-loadbalancer-v2#ipvs_single_zone_config) or [multizone](/docs/containers?topic=containers-loadbalancer-v2#ipvs_multi_zone_config) cluster.</li><li>An NLB with a portable private IP address still has a public node port open on every worker node.
 Create a [Calico preDNAT network policy](/docs/containers?topic=containers-network_policies#block_ingress) to block traffic to the public NodePorts.</li></ol>|
 |Ingress ALB|HTTPS load balancing that exposes the app with a subdomain and uses custom routing rules|Implement custom routing rules and SSL termination for multiple apps.|<ol><li>[Disable the public ALB.](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_alb_configure)</li><li>[Enable the private ALB and create an Ingress resource](/docs/containers?topic=containers-ingress#ingress_expose_private).</li><li>Customize ALB routing rules with [annotations](/docs/containers?topic=containers-ingress_annotation).</li><li>An NLB with a portable private IP address still has a public node port open on every worker node.
 Create a [Calico preDNAT network policy](/docs/containers?topic=containers-network_policies#block_ingress) to block traffic to the public NodePorts.</li></ol>|
 {: caption="Characteristics of network deployment patterns for a public and a private VLAN setup" caption-side="top"}
+{: summary="This table reads left to right about the name, characteristics, use cases, and deployment steps of private network deployment patterns in classic clusters."}

 <br />